 As stated above, the detection efficiency of the ILLS depends on the distance from the center of the network.
-To reduce errors caused by undetected weak strokes we investigate the detection efficiency as a function of location and peak current.
-The focus is on negative strokes because weak positive strokes, with peak currents smaller or equal to 10 kA, are excluded from the dataset since they are considered as attributed partly to intra-cloud discharges (Cummins et al., 1998).
+To reduce errors caused by undetected weak strokes, we investigate the detection efficiency as a function of location and peak current.
+The focus is on negative strokes because weak positive strokes, with peak currents smaller or equal to 10 kA, are excluded from the data set since they are considered as attributed partly to intra-cloud discharges (Cummins et al., 1998a).

-The detection efficiency is estimated here by analyzing the distributions of peak cur- rents as a function of distance from the center of the ILLS detectors network.
-The center was determined here at 32°4 N and 35° E and the analysis was done for days of WCL only.
+The detection efficiency is estimated here by analyzing the distributions of peak currents as a function of distance from the center of the study region at $32^{\circ}4'$ N and 35° E for days of WCL only.
 However, similar results are obtained for the other synoptic systems as well.

-The distributions for specified narrow peak currents ranges are presented as a function of longitudes (Fig. 1a and c) and latitudes (Fig. 1b and d).
-Black boxes mark a distance of 250 km from the approximate center of the ILLS (marked by a black arrow).
+The distributions for specified narrow peak currents ranges are presented as a function of longitudes (Fig. 1a, c) and latitudes (Fig. 1b, d).
+Black boxes mark a distance of 250 km from the center of the study region (marked by a black arrow).

-Figure 1 shows that small peak current strokes (< 10 kA) are detected only near the center of the detectors' array.
+Figure 1 shows that small peak current strokes (<10 kA) are detected only near the center of the study region.
 This difference is more pronounced in the longitudinal direction.
-In order to avoid this bias to small currents near the center of Israel, we chose to eliminate negative strokes with peak currents smaller than 10 kA from the analysis.
+In order to avoid this bias to small currents near the center of